Worthington Industries, Inc. (WOR) CEO Andy Rose on Q2 2021 Results - Earnings Call Transcript

 This loss consisted of two components.
 First, we had an unrealized loss of $144 million related to our 7 million shares of Nikola, as the stock fell from $40.81 at the beginning of the quarter to $20.41 at quarter end.
 As we mentioned on our Q1 call, these shares will be subject to future mark-to-market revaluations for as long as we own the stock.

 Second, we reported $5 million in expenses related to the Nikola profit sharing and bonus expenses that we mentioned last quarter.
-In the quarter, we also incurred restructuring and impairment charges of $11 million or $0.17 per share, primarily related to the divestiture of our North American cryogenic assets, which we announced during the quarter, as well as an impairment to our oil and gas assets due to the prolonged downturn in that market.
+In the quarter, we also incurred restructuring and impairment charges of $11 million, or $0.17 per share, primarily related to the divestiture of our North American cryogenic assets, which we announced during the quarter, as well as an impairment to our oil and gas assets due to the prolonged downturn in that market.

 Finally, the prior year quarter benefited by $0.33 per share related to a pretax gain of $23 million we recorded in equity earnings when WAVE completed the sale of its international operations.
 Adjusting for these unique items, we generated a second quarter record $0.95 per share compared to $0.60 last year.

-Consolidated net sales in the quarter of $731 million decreased 12% from the prior year due to lower average selling prices in steel processing, combined with lower volumes in the oil and gas business and Pressure Cylinders and are exited in Q2 last year from the Engineered Cabs business.
+Consolidated net sales in the quarter of $731 million decreased 12% from the prior year due to lower average selling prices in steel processing, combined with lower volumes in the oil and gas business and Pressure Cylinders and our exit * in Q2 last year from the Engineered Cabs business.

 Our reported gross profit for the quarter increased by $15 million from Q2 last year to $135 million and gross margin increased from 14.6% to 18.5% in Q2 of this year.
 Our adjusted EBITDA was $95 million in Q2 of 2021, up from $76 million in the prior quarter and our trailing 12-month adjusted EBITDA is now $317 million.

-In Q2 we saw continued strength in many of our end markets and our teams executed exceptionally well, continue to deliver value to our customers while navigating in fluid and challenging environment.
+In Q2, we saw continued strength in many of our end markets and our teams executed exceptionally well, continue to deliver value to our customers while navigating in fluid and challenging environment.

 Turning to the businesses.
 In Steel Processing, net sales of $469 million were down 9% from Q2 of 2020, due primarily to lower average selling prices.
 Total shipped tons were up 2% from last year's second quarter due to an increase in total tons as a result of our consolidation of the Worthington Samuel Coil Processing JV earlier this calendar year.
 Direct tons were flat year-over-year and made up 48% of the mix compared to 49% of mix in the prior year quarter.